-Where such a need arises, an informal discussion with the person immediately responsible for the issue that you wish to complain about (and who may not be one of the individuals identified below) is often the
+Where such a need arises, an informal discussion with the person immediately responsible for the issue that you wish to

 Many sources of advice are available from colleges, faculties/departments and bodies like the Counselling Service or the Oxford SU Student Advice Service, which have extensive experience in advising students.
 You may wish to take advice from one of those sources before pursuing your complaint.